2018-2019 is the last year of Read On Wisconsin. Thank you to all who participated across the years!

 Prior to the 2018-2019 ROW season, books were selected by a Read On Wisconsin Literacy Advisory Committee – a talented group of teachers, librarians and other child and literacy specialists from across the state .
 Committee members read, discussed and chose the ROW titles from a preliminary list of books created by the CCBC librarians with input from advisory commitee members.

-Beginning with the 2018-2019 year, ROW titles are selected annually by the librarians at the Cooperative Children’s Book Center of the School of Education from their annual CCBC Choices publication.
+For the 2018-2019 year, ROW titles were selected by the librarians at the Cooperative Children’s Book Center of the School of Education from their annual CCBC Choices publication.

 TeachingBooks.net offers hundreds of resources for the ROW titles.
 Visit our Pinterest or follow us on Twitter to keep updated about titles, resources and activities.
 We hope you’ll choose these books as read-alouds or book discussion selections, feature them in displays, or highlight them in other ways as you connect Wisconsin children and teens with books in your library or classroom.